BEHIND THE SHOT

 I am so fond of this building that over the years I have returned many times to be able to photograph the rooms with different light temperatures, with the change of seasonal light and the hours of the day.
 I often come back to a place, but in this I will be back 6-7 times.

-Unfortunately over the years this building has been vandalized enormously because it was spread the place, I had the good fortune to photograph it before the damage of vandals were very obvious.
-The chair in the photo was the protagonist of many of my shots before it was brutally incinerated.
+Unfortunately over the years this building has been vandalized enormously because the place has been spread, I had the good fortune to photograph it before the damage of vandals were very obvious.
+The armchair in the photo was the protagonist of many of my shots before it was brutally incinerated.

-Many doors and windows facing the outside have been walled, prohibiting light from filtering into the rooms and illuminating the decorations
+Many doors and windows facing the outside have been walled, prohibiting the light from filtering into the rooms and illuminating the decorations.

 This is an example of spreading the name of the location that leads to the unraveling of the same.
-A palace that remained “unharmed” for hundreds of years has suffered in the space of a few years an exponential ruin, without the guilt of time.
+A palace that remained “unharmed” for hundreds of years has suffered an exponential ruin within a few years, without the guilt of time.

 The sensationalism of the discovery and the consequent fashion grown on youtube of this kind of explorations, inevitably lead to the ruin of the places, because of individuals without ethics that minimize the respect.